Fully probabilistic deep models for forward and inverse problems in parametric PDEs: Introduction

-\textbf{Probabilistic approaches.} Probabilistic formulations of PDE informed models vary from supervised approaches~\cite{yang2019conditional}, to convolutional neural network (CNN) based uncertainty quantification procedures~\cite{winovich2019convpde} to Gaussian processes combined with \gls*{FEM}~\cite{cockayne2019bayesian, girolami2021statistical, duffin2021statistical, akyildiz2021statistical}.
-Most relevant to our work are \cite{kaltenbach2020incorporating, rixner2021probabilistic} where authors introduce the weighted residual method (which is a generalization of many numerical methods for PDEs~\cite{strang1986introduction, chakraverty2019advanced, hatami2017weighted, finlayson2013method, lindgren2009weighted, gerald2004applied}), and treat the residual term as a pseudo-observation \cite{rixner2021probabilistic}.
-This approach, however, differs from our framework in that we learn the direct mappings between the parameters and the solutions, while \cite{rixner2021probabilistic} introduces an intermediate low-dimensional embedding which is not readily interpretable.
+\textbf{Probabilistic approaches.} Probabilistic formulations of PDE-informed models vary from supervised approaches~\cite{yang2019conditional} and mixed semi-supervised formulations \cite{yang2019adversarial}, to uncertainty quantification procedures based on convolutional neural networks (CNN)~\cite{winovich2019convpde} to Gaussian processes combined with \gls*{FEM}~\cite{cockayne2019bayesian, girolami2021statistical, duffin2021statistical, akyildiz2022statistical}.
+The most relevant to our work are \cite{kaltenbach2020incorporating, rixner2021probabilistic} where the authors introduce the weighted residual method (which is a generalization of many classical numerical methods for PDEs~\cite{strang1986introduction, chakraverty2019advanced, hatami2017weighted, finlayson2013method, lindgren2009weighted, gerald2004applied}), and treat the residual term as a pseudo-observation \cite{rixner2021probabilistic}.
+This approach, however, differs from our framework in that we learn the direct mappings between the parameters and the solutions, while \cite{rixner2021probabilistic} introduces an intermediate low-dimensional embedding that is not readily interpretable.
 Other related approaches consider flow-based probabilistic surrogates~\cite{zhu2019physics}.
-Another line of work integrates physical and deterministic models within variational autoencoders (VAEs), see, \emph{e.g.}, \cite{o2019learning, tait2020variational, takeishi2021physics, qian2021integrating, zhong2022pi, jacobsen2022disentangling}.
-Most relevant to our work is the physics-integrated VAE \cite{takeishi2021physics} which introduces physics knowledge into a VAE framework.
-However, our approach is markedly different, as we approximate both forward and inverse maps and propose an different variational formulation.
+There are also techniques that use normalizing flows for solving stochastic differential equations in the inverse and forward direction~\cite{guo2022normalizing}.
+Another line of work integrates physical and deterministic models within variational autoencoders (VAEs).
+Some of these models focus on the construction of efficient regularized inverse maps \cite{o2019learning, tait2020variational}, while others construct additional latent spaces and relate them to physical observations \cite{qian2021integrating, zhong2023pi}.
+Related to this line of work, \cite{jacobsen2022disentangling} learn disentangled latent representations of physical processes.
+Among these, the most relevant to our work is the physics-integrated VAE \cite{takeishi2021physics}, which introduces physics knowledge into a VAE framework.
+However, our approach is markedly different, as we approximate both forward and inverse maps for parametric PDEs and propose a different variational formulation that constructs a latent space directly characterizing both the solution and the parameters of the physical models.